awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html)

 **Considerations**
 + Use of the UDP protocol is supported with the load balancer on Amazon EKS version 1\.15 and later with the following minimum or later platform versions\.
-For more information, see [Platform versions](platform-versions.md)\.
+For more information, see [Amazon EKS platform versions](platform-versions.md)\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html)
 + You can only use NLB *IP* targets with the [Amazon EKS VPC CNI plug\-in](pod-networking.md)\.
 You can use NLB *instance* targets with the Amazon EKS VPC CNI plug\-in, or [alternate compatible CNI plug\-ins](alternate-cni-plugins.md)\.
 + You can only use *IP* targets with NLB\.
 You can't use IP targets with CLBs\.